-If you work shifts you may suffer from stomach pain, bloating, constipation and other digestive problems.
-This is most likely because, it may be hard for you to eat at regular times.
+If you're a commercial driver, you may suffer from constipation and other digestive problems.
+You may also find it difficult to control your weight.
+This has most likely come about because your work doesn't allow you to get much exercise and it's probably hard for you to eat at regular times.